codelive/ease-framework/readme.txt

 === EASE Framework ===
 Contributors: loomtronic, cloudward, jstrid
-Tags: EASE, Google, Google Drive, Google Sheets, Google Docs, Amazon, AWS, S3 Requires at least: 3.5
+Tags: Amazon, AWS, EASE, Google, Google Docs, Google Drive, Google Sheets, S3, Forms, Membership, Database, eCommerce, Storage, Google Cloud, spreadsheets, fields
+Requires at least: 3.5
-Tested up to: 3.9.1
+Tested up to: 4.0
 Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Build custom forms/lists in WordPress Pages/Posts to read/write to Google Sheets, Cloud SQL & MySQL and up/download files to S3 or Google Drive
+Customizable integration with Google Sheets, Google Cloud, and Amazon S3 without having to hire a hardcore developer.

 == Description ==

-The Cloudward EASE framework is an HTML-like, markup language that allows you to:
+The Cloudward EASE Framework for WordPress is an HTML-like, markup language that makes it easy to:

-Create complex and beautifully designed web apps.
-Access Google Drive, Amazon S3 and your WordPress Database.
-With EASE, you can easily set up your website, customize it, and integrate with Google and Sheets.
-EASE is also open-source and can grow with your business.
+-- Access Google Drive, Amazon S3, and your WordPress database -- Build custom forms and lists in Wordpress Pages and Posts -- Build protected membership content and charge for access -- Build eCommerce listings using Google Sheets and accept payments -- Use Google Sheets as your site database, easy to update and manage -- Read and write to Google Sheets, Cloud SQL & MySQL -- Upload and download files to S3 or Google Drive
+-- Create custom fields driven by Google Sheets

-EASE is easy to install and customize, and it provides a strong, flexible foundation to build your business on.
+EASE is easy to install and customize.
+It's also open-source, which provides a strong, flexible foundation to build your business on.

+Easily integrate your existing WordPress app with:
+-- Google Cloud SQL
+-- Google Cloud Storage
+-- Google Sheets

+See what you can do at our demo site at http://www.momsbakeryonline.com Watch this video to see how easy it is to get started: https://www.youtube.com/watch?v=FhJv-GYYJPM

+TAGS

-Tags: You just put EASE tags into your forms and the EASE framework will set up your database for you.
+You just put EASE tags into your forms and the EASE framework will set up your database for you.

+FORMS

-Forms: EASE forms look like regular HTML forms, but the EASE framework tells your database what to do or Google Sheets where to save the data.
+EASE forms look like regular HTML forms, but the EASE framework tells your database what to do or Google Sheets where to save the data.

+LISTS

-Lists: EASE lists get the data out of your database or a Google Sheet and print it on the page.
+EASE lists get the data out of your database or a Google Sheet and print it on the page.
+Great for directory and membership listings.

+FUNCTIONS

-Functions: EASE functions manage if-then logic, system utilities, cookies, authorization, file management, and more complicated functions when you need them.
-Plus the EASE library of functions continues to grow.
+EASE functions manage if-then logic, system utilities, cookies, authorization, file management, and more complicated functions when you need them.
+Plus, the EASE library of functions continues to grow.

-For more info on the EASE syntax, check out our Reference Guide at http://goo.gl/UTA1JE
+For more info on the EASE syntax, check out our reference guide: http://goo.gl/UTA1JE

 == Installation ==
 1. Download the plugin from the WordPress Plugin directory